Office of Strategic Services Personnel Files from World War II

-Descriptions of 23,973 personnel files from the Office of Strategic Services (OSS) between 1941 and 1945 are available in the Online Catalog.
+Descriptions of 23,973 personnel files from the Office of Strategic Services (OSS) between 1941 and 1945 are available in the National Archives Catalog.

 To search for an individual's name in the OSS personnel files:

 - Go directly to the series description (National Archives Identifier 1593270)

 - Scroll down to the "Includes" field and click on the link for "Search within this Series."
 A A search window with a filter for searching only within the personnel files will appear.

 - Enter your keywords (such as the last name Donovan or the full name Mary Donovan) and press the "Search" button.
 If your search returns results, click on a title link to view the full details of any hit.

 For information about ordering a copy of an OSS personnel file, please contact the Research Room staff.
 It would be good to mention that you would like a copy of the OSS personnel file for [the name of the person], the National Archives Identifier for the file unit, the file unit title, and the Container ID (which can be found under the Archived Copies tab).